varunkakuste/API/README.md

 - Now, we will have marker and it's variants, iterate over each marker and check if it's variants are present in `neanderthal_variants.txt`.
 If so, get the `dosage` and store it
 - In the end, add all the `dosage` of the marker's variant matched with the neanderthal's variant and display it on the browser

+## Open Project in IntelliJ Idea
+- Open IntelliJ Idea
+- Select open and navigate to the cloned project directory and open it
+- Follow the instructions, make sure to select correct gradle and java while opening the project

+## Import lombok plugin

+We are using Lombok project which can automatically generates getters, setters, equals, hashCode and more.For more information, go to `https://projectlombok.org/index.html`.

+To avoid having error in your Intellij project, you should import the Lombok plugin:

+<kbd>Preferences</kbd> > <kbd>Settings</kbd> > <kbd>Plugins</kbd> > <kbd>Browse repositories...</kbd> > <kbd>Search for "lombok"</kbd> > <kbd>Install Plugin</kbd>